-Major League Soccer, also known as MLS, is a privately owned entity headquartered in the US.
-It operates under the U.S. Soccer Federation.
-Founded in 1996, the league employs approximately 50 individuals and reported $2.2B in revenue as of 2024.
-As a tier 1 media tech buyer, the company specializes in spectator sports, functioning as a men's professional soccer league sanctioned by the United States Soccer Federation, representing the sport's highest level in the United States.
+Major League Soccer, also known as MLS, a privately owned entity headquartered in the US, with the U.S. Soccer Federation as its parent company, was founded in 1996 and operates with approximately 50 employees, having reported $2.2B in revenue as of 2024.
+The company functions as a tier 1 media tech buyer, specializing in spectator sports and operating as a men's professional soccer league sanctioned by the United States Soccer Federation, which represents the sport's highest level in the United States.

 2024 Revenue